mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 Consider a web server.
 It listens for requests, does some work asynchronously and sends responses back to clients.
 It’s stateless and generally not real-time, although a fast response time is great.
 Web servers are most often IO bound.

-A game server is a headless version of the game running in the cloud.
-They're stateless and instead of infrequent request/response from tens of thousands of clients, a game server has far fewer clients, but processes a continuous stream of input packets sent from each client 60 times per-second, and broadcasts out the state of the world to clients 10, 20 or even 60 times per-second.
+Game server are different.
+They're a headless version of the game running in the cloud.
+As such they are stateful and CPU bound.
+The traffic patterns are different too.
+Instead of infrequent request/response from tens of thousands of clients, a game server has far fewer clients, but processes a continuous stream of input packets sent from each client 60 times per-second, and broadcasts out the state of the world to clients 10, 20 or even 60 times per-second.

 And this state is __huge__.
 Thousands of objects with hundreds of properties each.
-Game network programmers spend a lot of time optimizing exactly how this state is sent over the network with crazy bit-packing tricks, hand-coded binary formats and delta encoding.
+Game network programmers spend a lot of their time optimizing exactly how this state is sent over the network with crazy bit-packing tricks, hand-coded binary formats and delta encoding.

 What would happen if we just encoded this world state as XML?